koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 will focus only on these benefits as goals for the project.

 [^unseal]: Due to the nature of Vault, we need to unseal it manually.
-The service will be reacable but the secrets will be locked.
-This can be automated[^aws-kms] ideally with a KMS solution
+The service will be reachable but the secrets will be locked.
+This can be automated[^aws-kms] ideally with a KMS solution.

-[^human-error]: Unless the human error is written down as a script 😅
+[^human-error]: Unless the human error is written down as a script. 😅

 [^aws-kms]: Vault requires some manual operation (unsealing). anyway it is possible to explore a feature that will
 [automatically unseal by using AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) (or similar on GPC / Azure) Due to time constraints I am not exploring this feature that is required for autoscaling.
-In anycase if this was a simpler project it would have not been a problem
+In anycase if this was a simpler project it would have not been a problem.

 ## The process

 The first thing I want to start working on is building the images.
 To keep this cloud agnostic I am using [Packer](https://packer.io) and [Ansible](https://ansible.com).
-Then I will deploy on AWS (as an exmaple) the image using [Terraform](https://terraform.io) and Cloud-Init to apply the initial configuration.
+Then I will deploy on AWS (as an example) the image using [Terraform](https://terraform.io) and Cloud-Init to apply the initial configuration.
 We will use Cloudflare to manage the DNS records.